nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 * is reasonably comfortable using CLI apps

 **Value proposition**:

-* To manage the employees' contact information digitally
+* To assist on manpower management
-    * The product will provide a platform to allow the user to save his/ her employees’ contact information (eg. emergency contacts, address etc).
+    * The product will provide a platform to allow the user to manage employees’ contact information (e.g. contact number, emergency contact, address etc).
-    * It can manage contacts faster than a typical mouse/GUI driven app
+    * The product could help the user to find available manpower for specific days.
 * To digitise inventory keeping
     * The product will help to digitise inventory keeping, and thus helps to save the user’s time and prevent human error in calculation.
 It does not ensure that the employees use the same amount of ingredients in making